-- a.
+a.
 The Group has elected to present cash flows from operating activities using the indirect method.

-Alternatively, an entity may present operating cash flows using the direct method, disclosing major classes of - Alternatively, an entity may present operating cash flows using the direct method, disclosing major classes of gross cash receipts and payments related to operating activities.
-An example of such presentation is illustrated in Appendix III to our publication Guide to annual financial statements Illustrative disclosures (September 2013).
+Alternatively, an entity may present operating cash flows using the direct method, disclosing major classes of gross cash receipts and payments related to operating activities.
+An example of this presentation is illustrated in Appendix III to our publication Guide to annual financial statements - Illustrative disclosures (September 2014).

-IAS 7.18, 20, App A, Insights 2.3.30.20 b.
+IAS 7.18, 20, A, Insights 2.3.30.20 b.
 IAS 7 Statement of Cash Flows refers to 'profit or loss' as the starting point for presenting operating cash flows using the indirect method, but the example provided in the appendix to the standard starts with a different figure - 'profit before tax'.
 Because the appendix does not have the same status as the standard, it would be more appropriate to follow the standard.

-IAS 7.31, Insights 2.3.50 In the absence of specific guidance in IFRS, an entity should choose an accounting policy, to be applied consistently, for classifying interest and dividends paid as either operating or financing activities, and interest and dividends received as either operating or investing activities.
+IAS 7.31, Insights 2.3.50.20 c.
+In the absence of specific guidance in IFRS, an entity should choose an accounting policy, to be applied consistently, for classifying interest and dividends paid as either operating or financing activities, and interest and dividends received as either operating or investing activities.